harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 ### Fixed issues

-- You can no longer update `Delegatelp` or `DelegateName` using the delegate update API without Manage Delegate or Administer Other Account Functions permissions.
+- You can no longer update `Delegatelp` or `DelegateName` using the delegate update API.
 (PL-40795, ZD-44419)

 ### Hotfixes